novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-91.md

 'But I can't just go and ask Ah-young.'

-Though he had a hunch, he couldn't pretend to know.
+Though he had a hunch, he could pretend not to know.

 It seemed like she was buying these songs to help a friend's company, but...